jiajunng/amq-federation-openshift-demo/README.md

         protocols: amqp
   ```

-## Attach the broker to the routing layer
+## Attach the broker to the interconnect routers
-** Once the broker is created successfully, attach the broker to the routing layer, Web Console -> Operators -> Installed Operators -> AMQ Interconnect -> AMQ Interconnect -> cluster2-router-mesh -> YAML:
+** Once the broker is created successfully, attach the broker to the routers, Web Console -> Operators -> Installed Operators -> AMQ Interconnect -> AMQ Interconnect -> cluster2-router-mesh -> YAML:
    * Add the following into the YAML:
    ```
    spec: